apache/opennlp/opennlp-core/opennlp-runtime/BENCHMARKS.md

 validator).
 One op = one `bestSequence` call; invocations rotate through a pool of 64 seeded inputs.
 The `sequenceLength` param (8/64/256) is the key
-axis: the O(n^2) per-candidate outcome-list copying that the chain-node refactor eliminated only shows up on long sequences (NER chunks run 200+ tokens).
+axis: the O(n^2) per-candidate outcome-list copying that the chain-node refactor (OPENNLP-1903) eliminated only shows up on long sequences (NER chunks run 200+ tokens).
 The `cacheSize` param (0/64) toggles the contexts cache.
-To produce the pre-refactor baseline, swap the pre-refactor `opennlp-ml-commons` jar onto the classpath ahead of the freshly built classes — the benchmark only uses the unchanged public API — and rerun.
+To produce the pre-refactor baseline, place an `opennlp-ml-commons` jar built before OPENNLP-1903 on the classpath ahead of the freshly built classes and rerun; the benchmark only uses public API that predates the refactor.

 Results (Linux, JDK 25, 24 pinned cores of a 32-core box, 2 forks x 10
 iterations; ops/s = decoded sequences per second):